elizabethgarza/Spanish-Diacriticizer/README.md

 **High priority**

 ... for branch = 'csv-cleanup':
  - [ ]  write an optional argument that prints evaluation results to either 'DEV_ACCURACY' or 'TEST_ACCURACY' on the csv file
-    - [ ] delete irrelevant entries and make a list of them separately
-    - [ ] add the two columns
+ - [ ] add the two columns and number the entries

 ... for branch = 'rerun-csv-code':
 - [ ] re-run code to regenerate CSV file without the bad entries
 - [ ] add a snippet to print out a histogram of melliza distribution
 - [ ] update the data section of READ.ME

-... for branch = `optimize for-loops`
-    - [ ] start optimizing for-loops in preprocess.py

-... for branch = `retrain-clsfrs`
-    - [ ] start retraining clsfrss

 **Medium priority**
   - [ ] Add optional argparse argument to `diacriticize.py`: